 As featured in : House & Home

-These elegant little ceramic goblets are hand-turned by potter Christian Roy.
-The simple wabi-sabi design, gives imperfection and singularity to each tumbler.
+These tall tumblers are hand throwned by the potter Christian Roy.
+The simple wabi-sabi design, gives imperfection and singularity to each goblet.

 In traditional Japanese aesthetics, Wabi-sabi (侘 寂) is a vision of the world centered on the acceptance of fugacity and imperfection.
 Aesthetics is sometimes described as a beauty that is "imperfect, impermanent and incomplete".